 Can it do all that?

 Komodo technology originates from the same technology that created Bitcoin.
-It split off from Zcash (ZEC), which split off from Bitcoin during the last quarter of 2016, attempting to solve the issue with the lack of anonymity in Bitcoin.
+It split off from Zcash (ZEC), which split off from Bitcoin during the last quarter of 2016.
+It did so in an attempt to solve the issue with the lack of anonymity in Bitcoin.

 Thus it took on the same privacy capabilities Zcash developed.
 Komodo had its start much sooner, however.
 The founder of Komodo – James Lee – recognized the problem with Blockchain technology back in 2014.
 Subsequently, Lee developed a proxy token gateway on the NXT platform.
 This gateway enabled the exchange of NXT for BTC as well as other cryptocurrencies.

-This lead to Lee writing the “Blockchain Declaration of Independence” in 2016, and founding the Komodo platform.
+This lead to Lee writing the “Blockchain Declaration of Independence” in 2016.
+In this he founded the Komodo platform.

 What was the problem?